faldez/tanoshi-website/src/guide/tracking.md

   client_secret: <anilist client secret>
 ```

 This is because oauth require redirect url which is different for anyone hosting Tanoshi.
+Tracker not supported on desktop app for time being.